purukumar1/Data_preprocessing/README.md

 # Data_preprocessing
-Here, I have assessed two CSV files using Linear regression Model
+Here, I have build a Linear regression Model for two CSV files